millwardesque/spacefarer/IDEAS.md

 ## Pilot

-- Fatigue decreases chance of failing an action
+- Fatigue decreases chance of succeeding at an action
+- Can have suit, which quantifies player's metrics like health, _but_ ... <TBD, slower travel / explore speed?>

 ## Other